d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 Just as in linear regression, softmax regression is also a single-layer neural network.
 And since the calculation of each output, $o_1, o_2$, and $o_3$, depends on all inputs, $x_1$, $x_2$, $x_3$, and $x_4$,
-the output layer of softmax regression can also be described as fully-connected layer.
+the output layer of softmax regression can also be described as fully connected layer.

 ![Softmax regression is a single-layer neural network.](../img/softmaxreg.svg) :label:`fig_softmaxreg`